Zion Square: Landmarks

 Hamashbir Lazarchan department store at Zion Square.

 Cafe Europe in the Sansur Building at Zion Square, circa 1934–1946.

-Zion Cinema was the central landmark of Zion Square from the 1920s until its closure in 1972.
+Zion Cinema was the central landmark of Zion Square from the 1920s.
 Located on the south side of Zion Square, it was originally a 400-seat silent-movie hut and, after snowfall destroyed the structure, was rebuilt into a 600-seat theatre that staged plays, concerts, lectures, and films.
 In the 1920s and 1930s the Zion Cinema was the cultural center of Jerusalem.
 After its closure, the building was demolished and a high-rise containing the Kikar Zion Hotel and a branch of Bank HaPoalim was erected in its place.
 In 2013 the 117-room hotel was purchased by Orchid Hotel Management Ltd., which is renovating the property for reopening as the Herbert Samuel Hotel.
 The hotel will have 137 rooms and suites, and a kosher rooftop restaurant with a 360-degree panoramic view.

 Hamashbir Lazarchan, a seven-story, 5000 sqm department store that opened on the east side of Zion Square in 2011, is the largest department store in Israel and the flagship store of the 38-store chain.
 The store was originally established in 1947 on the opposite side of Jaffa Road, and moved to a location near King George and Ben Yehuda Streets from 1970 to 2010.

 On the north side of Zion Square stands the Jerusalem Hostel.
 This lodging opened as the Tel Aviv Hotel in 1926 and later became known as the Ron Hotel.
 Menachem Begin stood on one of the hotel's balconies on August 3, 1948, to announce the dissolution of the Irgun and the sign-up of his soldiers with the Israel Defense Forces.

 On the west side of Zion Square stands the Sansur Building, erected in 1929.
 This three-story office and commercial building sports an "eclectic", neo-Renaissance and classical design.
 The building was commissioned by and named for a Christian Arab merchant from Bethlehem and originally housed Cafe Europe, a popular coffeehouse patronized by Jews, Arabs, and British in the 1930s and 1940s.
 In 1947-48 it housed the Jerusalem Emergency Committee.